 The seven Chakras within you are a powerhouse working to channel the vital Life Energy that nourishes your physical, spiritual and emotional states of being.
 Each Chakra governs distinct aspects within these three states, but no one is more important than the other as they rely on synchronisation to work effectively.
 If there is an imbalance in one Chakra, it may affect your whole system.
-To reach your true potential and lead a wholly fulfilling life, it is important to know how to cleanse each and every one of your Chakras so that you can maintain this balance between them.
+To reach your true potential and lead a wholly fulfilling life, it is important to know how to cleanse every one of your Chakras so that you can maintain this balance between them.

 How do the Chakras relate to one another?

 Your Chakras are found along your spine, beginning at the base and finishing on the crown of your head.
 The first three Chakras; Muladhara, Svadhisthana and Manipura, are known as the physical Chakras because they govern the parts of your being that are more physical.
 The fourth Chakra, the Anahata, is the first spiritual Chakra and acts as a bridge between the physical and the spiritual Chakras.
 Vishudda, Ajna and Sahasrara are the final three Chakras, each of which works to govern the parts of your being that are more spiritual.
 To find out more about each Chakra, read the previous post here.